North Korea says hit by worst drought in 100 years

 In early June, Pyongyang's propaganda officials produced two new posters and slogans to spur the fight on drought.

-"Let's mobilize the masses and fight with all our strength against the drought," read one poster that showed a smiling farmer gesturing towards a field of workers with red flags and spades.
+"Let's mobilise the masses and fight with all our strength against the drought," read one poster that showed a smiling farmer gesturing towards a field of workers with red flags and spades.

 (Editing by Clarence Fernandez)